Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
 name: STR, // object name,
-type: "external", // the type of external folders is always "external"
 key: KEY // symmetric directory key
 owner: STR, // public key of the owner of that VOLUME
 url: STR // URL to the metadata file that contains information about the folder